As a Moments subpage, all spoilers are unmarked as per policy. You Have Been Warned.

 - The enemies themselves are all gigantic.
 Giant radscorpions.
-Zion mantises and green gecko are bigger than their Mojave counterparts.
+Zion mantises and green geckos are bigger than their Mojave counterparts.
 Even some of the Yao Guai are giant varieties.
-And, as above, giant Cazadores.
+And, as mentioned above, giant fucking Cazadores.

-- A lot of Randal Clark's journal entries are quite sad.
+- A lot of Randall Clark's journal entries are quite sad.
 A few of them though are downright chilling.
 One in particular:

 10 sets of tracks 1/2 mile NE of canyon entrance.
 Barefoot???